 of what you’d written

 In the first stanza of ‘Bag of Mice,’ the speaker begins by with a strange and surprising image.
 It’s one that most readers are not going to be expected and which should “hook” one into the text.
 The speaker describes a dream they had where they found “your” suicide note on a brown paper bag, and in the bag were “six baby mice.”
-The mice are an interesting addition to this piece that, as the poem progresses, grow more and more important.
+The mice are an interesting addition to this piece that, as the poem progresses, grows more and more important.

 Readers should also note the use of ampersands in these stanzas.
 By using “&” instead of “and,” the poet is attempting to make the lines sound more causal and more colloquial.
 These are simple statements about an incredibly emotional situation.
 This creates an interesting juxtaposition.

 The bag, after opened, starts to smolder.
 It’s on fire, and the fire is burning down the paper, reaching each “carbon letter” that “you” wrote.
 This is incredibly symbolic.
-By opening the bag, letting the mice out across “a shorn field,” the speaker has triggered a release.
-It’s only through these moments that they’re coming to terms with the suicide and the choices “you” made.
+By opening the bag, and letting the mice out across “a shorn field,” the speaker has triggered a release.
+It’s only through these moments that they come to terms with the suicide and the choices “you” made.
 The “shorn” field is another symbol, one that represents a loss of resources or the end of a season.
 The bounty that once grew there is gone.
 All that’s left is the barren remnants of the season.

 your voice released into the night